 In Theorem \ref{Bijection entre pyras et permutations} the word \say{natural} is used because the bijection involved respects the action of $W(A_n)$ on two different sets, namely the action we have defined on $H^0(\widehat{X}_{W(\widetilde{A}_n)})$ and the conjugation action on the circular permutations in $W(A_n)$.
 Because of Proposition \ref{action isom} we know that the components are invariant under translations, that is only the finite part matters.
 Consequently, we will only look at the action of the finite part $W(A_n)$.
 Thus, the goal is to understand how the components behave when we apply $F(w)$ on them for any $w \in W(A_n)$.

 Giving explicit formulas for the action of $W(A_n)$ on $H^0(\widehat{X}_{W(\widetilde{A}_n)})$ is of particular interest as well.
-These formulas are established in Proposition \ref{changement coordonnees}.
+These formulas are established in Theorem \ref{changement coordonnees}.